akg0/Project_1/README.md

 # Project_1
 Implementation of House price prediction based on a set of quantitative and qualitative variables

-Dataaset used is sourced from Kaggle;
+Dataset used is sourced from Kaggle;

 Predictive variable: House price;